mmagnus/boox-wifi-mount-sync/readme.md

 	note
 	noteTemplate

-if this looks like above, congrats you are connected to you Boox device using ssh.
+if this looks like above, congrats you are connected to your Boox device using ssh.

 Now you can mount the device as a drive to your Linux/Mac: